10/28/2024

 Siebel’s philosophy of philanthropy

 “I want to leave my neighborhood in a better place than I found it.
 I've had enormous good fortune in my professional career, so I try to give back in ways that are highly leveraged.
-I think the greatest gift there is education.
+I think the greatest gift is education.
 Do you want to fight poverty, do you want to fight homelessness, or do you want to fight hunger?
 What is the key?
 I think there needs to be a safety net.
 But what's the real long-term solution?
 It's education, and that’s what has been the motivation.”

 C3 AI and Enterprise AI